coda/packs-sdk/docs/guides/basics/fetcher.md

+---
+description: Make HTTP requests to external APIs and services using the custom Fetcher interface.
+---

 # Fetching remote data

 Many Packs use cases require fetching data from an outside source such as an API, which is done using the custom [`Fetcher`][Fetcher] interface.
 Other methods for making network requests in JavaScript (such as `XMLHttpRequest` or libraries like `axios` or `jQuery`) are not supported.